 (3) In subregulation (1) —

-“current certificate” means certificate the date of which is not more than 12 months prior to the date of the diving referred to in that subregulation;
+current certificate means certificate the date of which is not more than 12 months prior to the date of the diving referred to in that subregulation;

-“medical practitioner” means person referred to in paragraph (a) of the definition of “medical practitioner” in section 3(1) of the Medical Act 1894.
+medical practitioner means person referred to in paragraph (a) of the definition of “medical practitioner” in section 3(1) of the Medical Act 1894.

 8. Annual fees in respect of certain licences